b-crawl/bcrawl/README.md

   - v1.5.3: Margery has +4 AC and +4 EV.
   - v1.6.1: Natasha no longer appears on D:2.
   - v1.6.1: Gastronok casts faster, and has summoning instead of Airstrike.
+  - v1.7.2: Fannar is more dangerous, getting Freezing Cloud.
+  - v1.7.2: Psyche, Fannar, and Sojobo sometimes drop a spellbook.